7 Ways to Market to the Wealthy

 - 4. Offer a money back guarantee.
 The wealthy want assurances that you offer the best product or service for the money.
 They don’t want to be taken advantage of.
 Most will not take advantage of the money back guarantee, but will feel assurance from the offer.

 - 6. Make sure your brand communicates a major benefit.
 If it’s not obvious, you are not doing your job.
 Set your business apart by using your brand to give wealthy clients a vision of the future if they chose you.
 This can only be done with AMAZING GRAPHICS and ILLUSTRATIONS.
 Ask your designer to use their creative skills to present a visual benefit in a beautiful way.

 - 7. Offer concierge style options for the affluent.
 Many wealthy clients want privilege or options that others don’t have.
 Private membership with a limited number of members, luxury benefits, and special programs designed for them will position you as the right choice.
 One way to do this is to offer a Private Client Area on your website where your priviledged member clients can access special content available only for them.
 Guides, "how to's" and exclusive information just for them.

 Here are 7 ways to change your thinking to attract wealthy clients:

 1. Use your website effectively and reach out to clients via your company’s website.
 Make sure you are crystal clear about what you want clients to do when they get to your website.
 Tell them what to do next on every page of your website.
 Build your list and optimize your site for the search engines.
 Keep in touch with your clients regularly via an electronic newsletter delivered to their email inbox.
-It doesn’t matter what business you are in, you can use your website more effectively.
+It doesn’t matter what business you are in, you can use your website more effectivel, so incorporate this in your Business Plan for the coming year.

 2. Think globally.
 We are an international culture that is on the move.
 Americans move every five years.
 There may not be many wealthy people where you live, but with the internet you can reach prospects all over the nation and the world.